Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 annotation.style.left = `${vector.x}px`;
 ```

 You can use these coordinates to get the top and left offset relative to the `canvas`{:html} element.
 This is already enough to go ahead and style your annotations.
-There are a few adaptations you might want to consider, though.
+Although, there are a few possible modifications, which we'll discuss in the next sections.

 ## Transfer the Annotation Marker to WebGL/three.js

 Drawing the annotation box with HTML/CSS is great.
 You don't have to worry about typography and layout in WebGL.
 But you might want to have your marker as a 3D object, to accurately reflect the position you're annotating.
-To see this in action in my [CodePen]
+To see this in action in my [CodePen] please

 1. remove the `::before`{:.css} pseudo-element starting at line 20 of the CSS
 2. and display the 3D marker by removing `sprite.material.opacity = 0;`{:.js} in line 160 of the JavaScript.

 ### Draw the Annotation Marker on a 2D Canvas

-To display the annotation marker in your scene you'll have to create a texture that can be mapped to polygons. three.js can load the bitmap data of other canvases and convert it to WebGL textures.
-Therefore we'll draw a few shapes that look like the recently removed CSS pseudo-element[<sup>2</sup>](#2).
+To display the annotation marker in your scene you'll have to create a material that can be applied to geometry. three.js can load the bitmap data of other canvases and convert it to WebGL textures.
+Therefore we'll draw a few shapes that look like the recently removed CSS pseudo-element[<sup>3</sup>](#3).

 ``` js
 const canvas = document.getElementById('number');